Products and applications of OpenAI: ChatGPT

 OpenAI's "Blossom" is used as a symbol for ChatGPT and the company.

 Launched in November 2022, ChatGPT is a generative AI chatbot that uses OpenAI's GPT models to generate content.
 Users can interact with it through text or voice conversations.
 It can generate images using GPT-4o, which replaced DALL-E 3.
 ChatGPT gained 100 million users during the two months following its launch.

 OpenAI launched multiple subscription plans: Plus, Pro, Team, and Enterprise.
 Users on ChatGPT's free tier can access GPT-4o, but at a reduced limit.
 The ChatGPT subscriptions "Plus", "Pro", "Team", and "Enterprise" provide increased usage limits and access to additional features or models.

 In May 2023, OpenAI launched a user interface for ChatGPT for the App Store on iOS and later in July 2023 for the Play Store on Android.
 In December 2024, OpenAI launched a new feature allowing users to call ChatGPT for up to 15 minutes per month for free.

 SearchGPT

 SearchGPT, a prototype search engine developed by OpenAI, was unveiled on July 25, 2024, with an initial limited release to 10,000 test users.
 It combines traditional search engine features with generative AI capabilities.

 ChatGPT Atlas

 In October 2025, OpenAI released a web browser called ChatGPT Atlas.

+Prism

+On January 27, 2026, OpenAI introduced Prism, a LaTeX-native workspace meant to assist scientists with research and writing, such as drafting scientific papers, managing citations, and formatting equations.